pingcap/docs-cn/auto-random.md

 > **Note:**
 >
 > `AUTO_RANDOM` was marked as stable in v4.0.3.
-Now you can use it in the production environment.
+For TiDB v4.0.3 or above, you can use it in the production environment.

 Before using the `AUTO_RANDOM` attribute, set `allow-auto-random = true` in the `experimental` section of the TiDB configuration file.
 Refer to [`allow-auto-random`](/tidb-configuration-file.md#allow-auto-random-new-in-v310) for details.